-These main duties which apply to suppliers above this certain size include the obligations to:
+These main duties include obligations to:

 The enactment of this legislation resulted from a concern that the organisation of New Zealand’s drinking-water supplies was not adequate to safeguard communities.
 New Zealand had been unusual among developed nations in relying almost entirely on voluntary mechanisms to safeguard the treatment and distribution of drinking-water.
 This represents a risk to public health in two main ways: